brainsum/qashot/README.md

 QAShot is heavily in development.
 Breaking changes with no automatic upgrade paths might be introduced to it without notice.
 Use or update it at your own discretion.

+## Roadmap
+QAShot will undergo big changes in the future.

+### Remote BackstopJS execution
+We are developing a [QAShot Worker](https://github.com/brainsum/qashot_worker) project.
+This will serve as a remote execution stack independent from, but used with this Drupal based project.
+This will allow us to make the Drupal instance more lightweight and increase test execution speed.

+### Full rewrite
+We would like to also keep local run capabilities, but supporting both in a sustainable way is not possible.
+This means, a full back-end rewrite will start hopefully soon.

 ## Docker
 The project comes with a docker-compose.yml based on the Docker4Drupal environment (v1.3.0).
 A custom docker image is used for the PHP container, as we needed to include BackstopJS and its dependencies.